quananhle/Quananhle/README.md

 🚀 Welcome to my planet 🌎

-### It's joke time
+### Funny Joke

 ```
-"Have you heard about the object-oriented way to become wealthy?"
+"Have you heard of the object-oriented way to become wealthy?"
 "No..."
 "Inheritance."
 ```